-There’s a widely believed myth going around that XLT on a Ford truck means “Extra Long Truck.”
+There’s a commonly believed myth going around that XLT on a Ford truck means “Extra Long Truck.”

 XLT is a trim level meaning “Extra Luxurious Truck,” with its origins back in the 70s.
 Since then, it’s moved across to other vehicles, too.